brunopenha/kubeson/README.md

 # Installation

-For the Windows version, download this https://github.com/brunopenha/kubeson/releases/download/v2.1.1/kubeson-2.1.1.exe file and install it.
+For the Windows version, download this https://github.com/brunopenha/kubeson/releases/download/v2.3.0/kubeson-2.1.1.exe file and install it.
 It should open a Windows installation, but it is impossible to customize the install location for now.
 But once installed, you can find it on the Windows menu.

-For Ubuntu Linux installation, download https://github.com/brunopenha/kubeson/releases/download/v2.1.1/kubeson_2.1.1-1_amd64.deb and install it using `dpkg -i kubeson_2.1.1-1_amd64.deb` and run it from Ubuntu menu.
+For Ubuntu Linux installation, download https://github.com/brunopenha/kubeson/releases/download/v2.3.0/kubeson_2.1.1-1_amd64.deb and install it using `sudo dpkg -i kubeson_2.3.0_amd64.deb`, `sudo apt-get install -f` and run it from Ubuntu menu.

 # Create the installation file (for Windows)